geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

 - Equatorial dipole-dipole array, which is used primarily for very shallow work such as archaeological investigations.

-- Twin Probe configuration (basically a Wenner Gamma in Figure ?? but with spacing more like dipole-dipole) is also used mainly for very shallow investigations such as archaeological work.
+- Twin Probe configuration (basically a Wenner sounding but with spacing more like dipole-dipole) is also used mainly for very shallow investigations such as archaeological work.

 - The so-called E-Scan technique is a pole-pole configuration.
 However, it is organized by planting a largen number of electrodes all over the area of interest, without trying to stay on grid or on lines.
 Potentials are recorded at all electrodes and one is used as a current electrode.
 The survey cycles through each electrode to become a current electrode.
 This large data set must be inverted in order to obtain interpretable information.
 The E-Scan technique is expensive and it has been used in the exploration for geothermal energy and minerals.